akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

   "com.typesafe.akka" % "akka-actor-migration" % "2.0-SNAPSHOT"

 The first step of the migration is to do some trivial replacements.
-Search and replace the following:
+Search and replace the following (be careful with the non qualified names):

 ==================================== ====================================
 Search                               Replace with